impproductions/beamulator/ROADMAP.md

 ## Improvements
 - use pubsub for tick
-- action logger interface requires knowledge about {__MODULE, name}, make it more explicit in typing (struct?)
+- action logger interface requires knowledge about {__MODULE, name}, make it more explicit in typing (struct?) <- macro?
+- uniform error handling
 - better logging
 - dashboard: better terminal renderer